fhoudebert/mogichex/README.md

 **English and French.** Adding a language means dropping one file in `lang/` — no code to touch.

-**Take back, restart, sounds, notation, move hints, board style, view from either side.** Take back and restart are hidden in online games: replaying a move your opponent already has would desync both boards.
+**Take back, restart, sounds, notation, move hints, board style, view from either side.** In online games, restart is hidden, and take back is only offered if the invitation allowed it — then, on your turn, it undoes your last move and your opponent's reply, and their board follows.

 **Favourites.** Star a game and it gets its own section, pinned at the top of the list and open by default — the twelve families stay exactly where they were.